 GBRMPA EMC Collection & Education

 Following further correspondence with GBRMPA we are still no closer to an update of outcomes from the EMC Review carried out in 2022/23, that defined the need for EMC payments from “all Park users”.
 WCBIA has encouraged the introduction of a more equitable system of cost recovery and asked GBRMPA to consider a system whereby the Authority promotes, collects and administers EMC collections.
 We suggested that this could be facilitated online via a QR code with links included in overnight and day tour booking confirmations and at check-in.
-The onus should rest upon the client to ensure that their “Marine Park Entry Fees” have been paid, and a lookup system be available to check-in staff to facilitate confirmation of EMC payments.
+The onus should rest upon the client to ensure that their “Marine Park Entry Fees” have been paid and a look up system be available to check in staff to facilitate confirmation of EMC payments.
 The wheels of this bureaucracy are turning very slowly.
 Responses to date all refer to the ongoing review process.
+WCBIA is seeking the release of the Charging Review Report, which recommends that all Park Users are levied EMC.
+WCBIA submissions have been made directly to GBRMPA, via the Tourism Reef Advisory Council (TRAC) and in partnership with the Association of Marine Park Tourism Operators (AMPTO).

 GBRMP Special Management Areas